Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 A list of ulimit values to define for a container.
 This value overwrites the default resource quota setting for the operating system.
-This parameter maps to Ulimits in the Create a container section of the Docker Remote API and the --ulimit option to docker run.
+This parameter maps to Ulimits in the docker create-container command and the --ulimit option to docker run.

 This parameter requires version 1.18 of the Docker Remote API or greater on your container instance.